Honours in Germanic Studies

 The Honours program in Germanic Studies consists of:

 - a thesis written under the supervision of one or more members of academic staff

 - two seminars that meet weekly for two hours for two semesters.

 The thesis should be of 18000 - 20000 words in length.
 Each seminar requires 6000 - 8000 words of written work or its equivalent.
 The thesis is worth 60% of the final Honours mark and each of the seminars is worth 20%.
 Honours is a single unified program.
 While you will receive marks for all pieces of assessment, your academic transcripts will record only your final, overall Honours mark.

 Students should consult with the Honours Coordinator regarding seminar offerings in the current year.

 The honours thesis constitutes an original piece of research and writing in a field that is supervised by a member of staff.
 It amounts to 18000 - 20000 words in either English or German, and must demonstrate both a command of a wide range of secondary source material in German, as well as a command of a particular disciplinary or interdisciplinary approach to the topic of the research.

 Contact the Department's Honours Coordinator to discuss your preferred field of Honours study.
 The Honours Coordinator will then be able to suggest the most appropriate member of staff within the department to supervise the thesis.
 The list below, whilst not exhaustive, gives an idea of the areas of interest of staff from the Department.

-- Dr Tristan Lay supervises in Methodology and Didactics of Foreign Languages * German as a Foreign/Second Language * Multiple Language Acquisition * Learning as well as Audio-visual Language Learning via film/music.
+- Dr Tristan Lay supervises in Methodology and Didactics of Foreign Languages * German as a Foreign/Second Language * Multiple Language Acquisition and Learning as well as Audio-visual Language Learning via film.